aackerman/rel/README.md

 }
 ```

-`rel.RegisterDatabase` is a shorthand to allow easy use of built in functionality for PostgreSQL.
+`rel.RegisterDatabase` is a shorthand to allow easy use of built in functionality for PostgreSQL, MySQL, or SQLite.
+All lowercase values as input to `rel.RegisterDatabase`.

 ## Method Interfaces